-Randolph Community College’s 40-acre main campus in Asheboro is located at 629 Industrial Park Avenue.
+Randolph Community College’s 40-acre main campus in Asheboro includes 13 buildings.
 The original building, constructed in 1962 with additions in 1968, 1972, and 1995, is known as the Administration/Education Center.
-In addition to a centralized administrative service, this building contains many classrooms, labs, and shops, as well as a 30,000-square-foot photography studio, the business office, and the JobLink Career Center.
+In addition to a centralized administrative service, this building contains many classrooms, labs, and shops, as well as a 30,000-square-foot photography studio, the business office and the Randolph County Career Center.

-The College and Career Readiness programs area is located in the Administration/Education Center, Asheboro Campus.
+The College and Career Readiness Programs area (formerly Basic Skills) is located in the Administration/Education Center, Asheboro Campus.
 Professional assistance for College and Career Readiness students is available Monday – Thursday, 8 a.m. – 9 p.m., and Friday, 8 a.m. – 3 p.m. and at the Archdale Center in Archdale.

 Welcome Center/Student Services Center